ntfc/changing-weather/README.md

 `GET /weather/current?location={city name},{state code},{country code}`

-Retrieves the current temperature in a given city, and additional information if you need to bring an umbrella.
+Retrieves the current temperature (in degrees celsius) and air pressure (in `hPa`) in a given city, and additional information if you need to bring an umbrella.

 Example:
 ```shell